Pluglug/pie-menu-editor-fork/README.md

 ---

 ## Acknowledgment
-This project is a fork of the original Pie Menu Editor created by [roaoao].
+This project is a fork of the original Pie Menu Editor created by [roaoao](https://github.com/roaoao).
 We deeply respect roaoao's contributions and acknowledge their expertise in creating such a versatile tool.
 The original copyrights remain with roaoao, and this repository is maintained in accordance with the terms of the GPL license.